jonathancross/jc-docs/pgp/gnupg.md

-Using GNU Privacy Guard - [gpg.wtf](http://gpg.wtf)
+Info about GNU Privacy Guard and OpenPGP - [gpg.wtf](http://gpg.wtf)
 =======================================

-GNU Privacy Guard is very powerful software with a terrible interface.
+GNU Privacy Guard is very powerful software with a terrible interface implementing a confusing protocol with a lot of cruft.

 This document is not a "how to" guide, but rather a collection of notes -- `CTRL-F` is your friend.
-This site will hopefully answer questions and explain the mysteries of gpg and PGP so that you too can take advantage of this tool and improve your security / privacy.
+This site will hopefully answer questions and explain the mysteries of gpg and PGP so that you too can take advantage of these tools and improve your security / privacy.

 This page assumes you have basic familiarity with `gpg` and have already created an OpenPGP key.
 If not, please see [Secure PGP keys and Yubikey NEO.md](https://github.com/jonathancross/jc-docs/blob/master/pgp/Secure%20PGP%20keys%20and%20Yubikey%20NEO.md) for information on how to create an offline master key and then transfer the sub keys onto a YubiKey [hardware device](#hardware) for daily use.

-### Get started
+### Getting started

 * [Example config file](https://raw.githubusercontent.com/jonathancross/jc-docs/master/pgp/gpg.conf) (`~/.gnupg/gpg.conf`) - Some better defaults.
 * [My key signing policy](https://jonathancross.com/C0C076132FFA7695.policy.txt) - to learn about different signature types and what they mean to me.

 ### Hardware

-Recomended hardware devices to manage your OpenPGP keys:
+Recommended hardware devices to manage your OpenPGP keys:

 * [OnlyKey](https://onlykey.io/) Open Source hardware, ability to clone / backup device, firmware updates, hardware PIN keypad and many [many nerdy features](https://docs.onlykey.io/features.html)!
 * [NitroKey](https://www.nitrokey.com/products/nitrokeys) Also a great option now with the most important features matching or exceeding the YubiKey.